ElementsProject/lightning/doc/lightning-offer.7.md

 documented in BOLT 12.  e.g. "4weeks".

-*recurrence\_base* is an optional time in seconds since the first day of 1970 UTC, optionally with a "@" prefix.
+*recurrence\_base* is an optional time in seconds since the first day of 1970 UTC.
 This indicates when the first period begins; without this, the recurrence periods start from the first invoice.
-The "@" prefix means that the invoice must start by paying the first period; otherwise it is permitted to start at any period.
-This is encoded in the offer.  e.g. "@1609459200" indicates you must start paying on the 1st January 2021.

 *recurrence\_paywindow* is an optional argument of form '-time+time[%]'.
 The first time is the number of seconds before the